MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 4. Find and select the **Remote Assist - App User** role, select the down arrow next to **More Actions**, and then select **Copy Role**.

     SCREEN SHOT GOES HERE

+    > [!NOTE]
+    > This is the role that will retain the ability to access asset records.

-5. Add a descriptive name for the new role (for example "Remote Assist - Ap User (with Assets)", and then select **OK**.
+5. Add a descriptive name for the new role (for example "Remote Assist - App User (with Assets)", and then select **OK**.

     SCREEN SHOT GOES HERE

-6. Select the **Remote Assist - App User** role so you can edit it.
+6. Select the **Remote Assist - App User** default role so you can edit it.

     SCREEN SHOT GOES HERE

-7. On the right side of the screen, select **Custom Entities**, and then disable access for all scopes (Read, Write, and so on) for all of the following entities:
+7. Select the **Custom Entities** tab, and then disable access for all scopes (Read, Write, and so on) for the following entities:

     - Customer Asset
     - Customer Asset Attachment